 None of the repairs worked, and eventually, a new plane had to be brought in.

 These “creeping” delays can be irritating, but everyone understands that it’s better to fly with a working aircraft than to crash into the Atlantic.
 American makes some customer-service provisions for mechanical delays in its contract of carriage.
 But they’re pretty vague.
+(Here’s what you need to do if your flight has been canceled or delayed.)

 American didn’t offer Sabatini any meal vouchers or drinks during her five-hour delay.
 As a result of the hold-up, she missed an important meeting in Paris.
 Before she could complain to the company, it emailed her with an apology and a 5,000-mile credit.
 (This pre-emptive offer is the subject of an upcoming column.
 More on that soon.)